dropecho/storygen/README.md

+## Storygen
-## A grammar based text expander in the vein of tracery.
+### Grammar-based text expander in the vein of [tracery](https://www.tracery.io).

-It works by defining a Grammar and running the generator.
+Use Storygen by defining a Grammar and running the generator.

-A grammer is a string to string array map (or an obj with string arrays in js).
+A Grammar is a string-to-string array map (or an object with string arrays in JavaScript).

-example grammer is
+Let's take a look at an example.
 ```

 {
   origin: ["#test#"],
   test: ["hi", "hello", "hola"]
 }

 ```

-when run will output randomly "hi", "hello" or "hola".
+When run, this will randomly output one of "hi", "hello" or "hola".

-There are other ways to define parts of grammer.
+There are other ways to define parts of a Grammar.

 ### Functions (#funcName(arg1, arg2, ...))
-- random(min:Int, max:Int) => Returns random between min and max.
+`random(min:Int, max:Int)` returns a random value between `min` and `max`.

 ```
-#random(50,100)#
+#random(50,100)# => 69
 ```

-User defined functions can be added via static class Functions.
+User-defined functions can be added via static class Functions.

 ```
 // gen is always passed as first arg.
 Functions.set("myFunc", (gen, args) => {
-  var thing = args[0]; // this is 5.
+  var firstArgument = args[0];
-  // do stuff.
+  // Function implementation goes here.
 });

-#myFunc(5);
+#myFunc(5)#; // "firstArgument" will be 5.
 ```

 ### Transforms (symbol.transform)

-- symbol.capitalize => turns first char to uppercase
+- `symbol.capitalize` makes first character uppercase.
-- symbol.pluralize => simple pluralization
+- `symbol.pluralize` provides simple pluralization.
-- symbol.a => Adds a or an to beginning of expanded text.
+- `symbol.a` prepends "a" or "an" to expanded text.

 You can apply multiple transforms.